-To an outsider, it might seem like the project management process is easy…just talking to clients, scheduling meetings, assigning tasks, and reminding team members of deadlines.
+To an outsider, it might seem like the project management process is easy…just talking to clients, scheduling meetings, assigning tasks and reminding team members of deadlines.

 But anyone who has managed a project will tell you it’s much more than that, which is why the project life cycle is so useful.

 - Ease communication between project teams and stakeholders with the help of agile project management tools

 - Ensure goals are achievable with the available resources

 - Help mitigate risk and keep projects on track

 But what does each stage of the cycle look like?

 1. Project initiation stage: Define project goals, evaluate feasibility and establish the project’s purpose and stakeholders.

 The initiation stage of the project management life cycle is when you meet with clients and stakeholders to understand their goals, motivations and hopes for the project.